CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-RoCE-Service.md

 RoCE helps you obtain a converged network, where all services run over the Ethernet infrastructure, including Infiniband apps.

-You monitor RoCE in your network with the following commands:
+You monitor RoCE in your network with the UI and with the following CLI commands:

     netq [<hostname>] show roce-counters [<text-port>] tx | rx [roce | general] [around <text-time>] [json] netq [<hostname>] show roce-config [<text-port>] [around <text-time>] [json]